mhogg/bonemapy/README.rst

 Fortran compiler
 ----------------

-* The output of bonemapy is a text file that is used by Abaqus Fortran user subroutine USDFLD to apply the bone properties to the part instances during the simulation.
-A Fortran compiler is required for this.
-Instructions on how to setup the Intel oneAPI toolkit on Windows, which contains the Intel Fortran compiler, can be found `here <https://info.simuleon.com/blog/free-fortran-compiler-on-windows-for-abaqus-material-modeling-0>`__.
+The output of bonemapy is a text file that is used by Abaqus Fortran user subroutine USDFLD or VUSDFLD to apply the bone properties to the part instances during the simulation.
+See [here](docs/subroutines.md) for details.

-* The example Abaqus user subroutines provided here use the *free* format, not the traditional *fixed* format.
-This will likely require a small modification to the `compile_fortran` variable in the Abaqus environment file (.env).
-The fix is to add `'/free',` on the next line after the `'ifort',` entry.

 Installation
 ------------